gui-far/SerginhoMallandro-DoorsGame/readme.txt

 ============================================================================================================================

 WHAT IS THIS ?!?!?!??!?!?!??!
-This is that doors game, where you have 3 ports, but one of them hide a present!
+This is that doors game, where you have 3 ports, but one of them hides a present!

 1. Choose the amount of ports.
 2. Choose the winning door.